Jon-Goodwin/weeklyCalendar/README.md

 # weeklyCalendar

- Create the weekly calendar from bbg eco calendar
+Create a nicely formatted calendar of economic events in major countries in excel